fmasa/auto-di/README.md

         tags: [ my.auto.service ]

     services:
-        # theese services will have tag my.auto.service
+        # these services will have tag my.auto.service
         - class: App\Model\Repositories\**

-        # theese services will have only tag eventBus.subscriber
+        # these services will have only tag eventBus.subscriber
         - class: app\Model\Subscribers\**
           tags: [ eventBus.subscriber ]
 ```